| Group | Actinides | Melting point | 640 oC, 1184 oF, 913.15 K |

 Natural abundance

-The greatest source of plutonium - and one that produces 20,000 kilograms every year - is the irradiation of uranium in nuclear reactors.
-This produces the isotope 239Pu, with a half-life of 24,400 years.
+The greatest source of plutonium is the irradiation of uranium in nuclear reactors.
+This produces the isotope plutonium-239, which has a half-life of 24,400 years.

 Electronegativity (Pauling scale) |